-RULING: A2 must serve penalty, A1 penalty terminates - 4-on-5
+RULING: A2 must serve their minor penalty.
+A1's minor penalty terminates (least amount of time) - 4x4.

-TEAM A TEAM B

-Full strength B1 - Minor 1:00

-A1 - Minor (Delay) Scores 1:30

-RULING: A1 must serve penalty - 4-on-4

 A.R.
-9: Teams are at equal st

-TEAM A TEAM B

-A1 - Minor Full strength 1:00

-B1 - Minor 2:00

-A2 - Minor (Delay) Scores 2:30

-RULING: A2 must serve penalty - 3-on-4

-A.R.
 10: Team A shorthanded:

 TEAM A TEAM B

 A1 - Minor Full strength 1:00

 B1 - Minor 1:30

 A2 - Minor 2:00

 A3 - Minor (Delay) Scores 2:30

-RULING: A3 must serve penalty, A2 penalty terminates - 3-on-4
+RULING: A3 must serve their minor penalty.
+A1's minor penalty terminates (least amount of time) -3 on 4

-A.R.
+- A.R.
 11: Team A has a delayed penalty calling for a penalty shot/minor penalty.
 Team B scores during the delay.
 Does Team B receive a power play or the penalty shot as well?
-RULING: The penalty shot has always been treated as a separate scoring opportunity.
-Based on this concept, the committee does not believe a penalty shot should be awarded if a goal is scored during a delayed penalty situation; however, a power play would still be awarded in this situation to the non-offending team.
-If no goal is scored on delay, non-offending team will receive penalty shot/minor penalty option.
+RULING: No, If the penalty to be imposed is a minor penalty and a goal is scored on the play by the non-offending side, the minor penalty shall not be imposed but major penalties shall be imposed in the normal manner regardless of whether or not a goal is scored.
+The penalty shot has always been treated as a separate scoring opportunity.
+Based on this concept, the committee does not believe a penalty shot should be awarded if a goal is scored during a delayed penalty situation. - A.R.

-A.R.
 12: Team A ices the puck, but, while the icing situation exists, Team B commits a penalty.
 RULING: Faceoff in Team B's defensive zone due to the penalty.
-In this case, the icing is ignored and the faceoff location for the penalty takes precedence.
+In this case, the icing is ignored and the faceoff location for the penalty takes precedence. - A.R.

-A.R.
 13: Team A scores a goal and as part of the celebration, A1 skates down the Team A bench high fiving teammates.
-After the end of the bench, a Team B player spears A1 and several teammates quickly grab the player and push/shove.
-The linesman sees the spearing action, but is unable to see the number of the player.
+After the end of the bench, a Team B player spears A1 and several teammates quickly grab the player and push/ shove.
+The linesperson sees the spearing action, but is unable to see the number of the player.
 Several Team B players on the ice are also pushing/shoving.
-When the teams are separated, the linesman reports to the referees what he witnessed.
+When the teams are separated, the linesperson reports to the referees what he or she witnessed.
 The referees use video replay to see if they can determine which player speared A1, but the angles available do not show clearly which player it was.
 What should the on-ice crew do?
 RULING: Officials are encouraged to work together and utilize proper positioning mechanics and communication to help identify a player as in the aforementioned situation.
 However, should officials be unable to identify the player, officials are advised to explain the situation to the coach and request the coach's help with identifying the player who committed the infraction.
 Should the coach not cooperate or is unable to assist in identifying the player, officials may select a player who was on the ice when the infraction took place to serve the penalty.
 When video review is available, officials may use this to assist in correctly identifying the player who committed the infraction.